Frequently Asked Questions

 When a student misses class for any reason other than an Official University Absence, the student is expected to follow the instructor’s policy as stated in the course syllabus.
 The student should contact his/her instructor as soon as possible after he/she knows the absence will occur or has occurred.
 If the cause of the absence is an illness, accident, or family emergency, each instructor should assist the student to make up any missed work.

 No. The Health Center facilities and services are only available to TCU students.
-Non-students will need to visit an outside health care provider or urgent care center.

 Our psychiatric providers do not provide services for students who are only seeking ADHD medication.
-However, the TCU pharmacy is certified to fill prescriptions for ADHD medication prescribed by out-of-state providers.
+However, the TCU pharmacy is certified to fill prescriptions for ADHD medication prescribed by in-state and out-of-state providers.
 Please contact the pharmacy in the Health Center for more information.

 That’s up to you.
 At age 18, your medical records cannot be released to anyone without your permission, including your parents.
 Confidentiality is a priority for the Health Center.
 Medical records are strictly confidential and are only accessible to Health Center staff.
 Medical information will only be released with your written permission except in cases specified by law.